-Tips for detecting leaks (PDF)
+View the tips for detecting leaks (PDF) for more information.

 The City will make an adjustment for the sewer portion of high water use with documentation of either repair of a leak or a pool fill.
 Please submit a Sewer Adjustment Form (PDF) to our office, along with any supporting documentation such as an invoice from a plumber, copies of receipts if you made the repairs yourself, or a pool company that did repairs on your pool.

 Please note that submission of a form does not mean approval.
 Please allow 2-3 billing cycles for the adjustments to appear on your bill.

 Please visit our Water Quality page for all of your answers.

 Please view the Reclaimed Water & Cross Connection brochure (PDF).

 Please view our Current Water Restrictions page for all of your answers.